Prague Digital Nomad Guide (2026)

 - Beer = Pivo

-- Currency: Czech Koruna (CZK); Euros not accepted except tourist traps
+- Euros are not accepted except in tourist traps

-- Credit/debit widely accepted, but cash preferred for some small shops or rural trips
+- Credit/debit cards are widely accepted, but cash is preferred for some small shops or rural trips

 - Tipping: 5–10% in restaurants/cafes, round up taxis